-Boiling is a two phase heat transfer phenomena as it involves both liquid and vapour phase.
-Boiling is defined as the process of intensive vaporization in the entire volume of a liquid at the saturation temperature or somewhat superheated with respect to saturation temperature, accompanied by the formation of vapour bubbles.
+Boiling is a two phase heat transfer phenomina as it involves both liquid and vapour phase.
+Boiling is defined as the process of intensive vaporization in the entire volume of a liquid at the saturation

-Stephan and Abdefsalam, in order to establish correlations for nuclear boiling with wide applications.
+Stephan an d Abdefsalam, in order to establish correlations for nuclear boiling with wide applications.
 For each group of substances they employed a different set of dimensionless numbers because, while certain dimensionless numbers are important for one group of substances, the same may not be so for another group.